The Archaeologist’s Life

 Clark Erickson is Professor of Anthropology at the University of Pennsylvania.
 Dr. Erickson works on raised fields in the Beni area of Bolivia, and is interested in how archaeology provides a long-term perspective on environmental change, biodiversity, and sustainable management.
 He spoke in a panel for the 2013 Symposium on Resilience and Sustainability, and in this November 10, 2013 interview he talked with Skip Messenger, Professor of Anthropology at Hamline University.

 Alison Wylie is Professor of Philosophy at the University of Washington.
-Phyllis Messenger, IAS, is the interviewer.
+She also spoke in the introductory and concluding panels for the 2013 Symposium on Resilience and Sustainability, Phyllis Messenger, IAS, is the interviewer.

 - Fall 2013 Seminar Resilience and Sustainability